mz0in/lilac/docs/getting_started/quickstart.md

   statistics, etc.)
 - Running a [concept](../concepts/concepts.md) (e.g. profanity, sentiment, etc. or a custom concept that you create)

-### PII detection

-Let's run the PII detection signal on both the `question` and the `response` field and see if there is any PII like emails, secret tokens, etc.

-<video loop muted autoplay controls src="../_static/getting_started/orca-pii-enrichment.mp4"></video>

-Once it's done, we can see that both the `question` and the `response` fields have emails present.
-We can click on an email to apply a filter and see all the rows that contain that email.

-<video loop muted autoplay controls src="../_static/getting_started/orca-pii-filter.mp4"></video>

-We notice that the selected email in the `response` field was not hallucinated by the LLM because it was also present in the `question` field.
-Later we can use the enriched metadata of both fields to filter out only responses that have hallucinated emails.

 ### Profanity detection